squidsoup/kiwipycon-2016-youngcoders/students.md

 4. Click *Run > Run Module* in IDLE to run this program.
 You should see Steve teleported to a new location.

+You should see you have teleported a short distance forward, and are now standing closer to the Young Coders sign.

-5. Go back to your original coordinates. (-5.4, 12, -14)
+5. Change x, y and z back to your original coordinates (x = -5.4, y = 12, z= -14) and re-run your program.

-6. Try to teleport to the top of the tower on the left.
+6. Not try to teleport to the top of the tower on the left by guessing the coordinates.
+Remember if you go in the wrong direction, you can change your coordinates back to reset them.
+A good way to figure out the coordinates for the tower, is to walk towards it and check the top left hand corner for your coordinates.
+Once you think you have x and z correct, try to add a bigger value for y which is your height.

 Once you have reached the top of the tower, you'll find a secret message.
 Whisper the secret message to a Young Coders helper, to complete the exercise and receive a stamp.

 ## Workshop 1, Exercise 2b: Teleportation Tour

 You may have noticed that there are two towers in our world.
 Let's write some code that let's us teleport from our starting location, to the top of the tower on the left, to the top of the tower on the right, and finally back to the start!

 1. Modify our previous program, to teleport Steve from one place to another.
+Don't delete your *x* *y* and *z* for the first tower - we can rename them and use them again.
+(If you do make a mistake and want to undo anything in IDLE you can use CTRL+Z).

 The code below is *incomplete* - you will need to fill in the blanks where the code is commented.
 Comments look like: